 The entire Mosaic Law was given to Israel through Moses, and its essence is encapsulated within the 10 commandments.
-Keeping the Law did not save a person, but was designed to show a man his sinfulness - with the intention of driving sinners to God, for His gracious salvation - which would be procured through the blood of the New Covenant.
+Keeping the Law did not save a person but was designed to show a man his sinfulness - with the intention of driving sinners to God for His gracious salvation which would be procured through the blood of the New Covenant.

-The conditions of the Law were not set aside, but through the birth of Christ into the human race.. and His sinless life and ministry to the lost sheep of the house of Israel, God purposed that Jesus would fulfil every single legal requirements of God's holy Law, on behalf of every fallen sinner - and the single requirement to benefit from His sacrificial death and glorious resurrection, was to believe on the Lord Jesus Christ - and by believing, be given salvation as a free gift of God's grace.
-Believe on the Lord Jesus Christ and you will be saved.
+The conditions of the Law were not set aside, but through the birth of Christ into the human race and His sinless life and ministry to the lost sheep of the house of Israel, God purposed that Jesus would fulfil every legal requirements of God's holy Law on behalf of every fallen sinner - and the single requirement to benefit from His sacrificial death and glorious Resurrection, was faith in HIM - to believe on the Lord Jesus Christ - and by believing, be given salvation as a free gift of God's grace: "Believe on the Lord Jesus Christ and you will be saved."

-The practical righteousness that Christ presented in His sermon of the mount, was even more rigorous than the original requirements of the Mosaic Law, for righteousness was not only to be external, through the fulfilling of the law, but also an inner virtue.
+The practical righteousness that Christ presented in His Sermon of the Mount was even more rigorous than the original requirements of the Mosaic Law, for righteousness was not only to be external, through the fulfilling of the Law, but also an inner virtue.
 Jesus used areas like prayer and fasting to teach that the sort of external perfection the Jewish rulers demonstrated, fell far short of the inner beauty of a virtuous heart that is acceptable to the Lord.

 However, if an eye is damaged or blinded, then eyesight is impaired and vision is compromised.
 Instead of being flooded with the light of life, a soul is shrouded in a deep, inner darkness.
 Instead of seeing people and objects clearly, a man's visual perception is enveloped in a dark, inky blackness.

-In this verse, Christ is teaching that those who believe in Him will receive spiritual illumination, while those that reject Him, will remain spiritually blind, estranged from God and blanketed in ungodly blackness.
+In this verse, Christ is teaching that those who believe in Him will receive spiritual illumination, while those that reject Him will remain spiritually blind, estranged from God, and blanketed in ungodly blackness.

-The analogy of the eye, being the lamp of the body, is such an easy concept, that a little child can understand.
-How important, therefore, to keep our spiritual eyes clean and clear, as we look away from that which is evil and worldly and focus our eyes on Jesus, Who is our singular source of light and our sufficiency in life.
-When we do so, our whole body will be filled with His light and love - to the glory of God the Father,
+The analogy of the eye being the lamp of the body, is such an easy concept that a little child can understand.
+How important, therefore, to keep our spiritual eyes clean and clear as we look away from that which is evil and worldly and focus our eyes on Jesus Who is our singular source of light and our sufficiency in life.
+When we do so, our whole body will be filled with His light and love - to the glory of God the Father.